 The current Management Agreement was approved unanimously by the stockholders during the Annual Stockholders' Meeting on 25 June 2020 and is valid until 31 October 2025.
-It provides for an increase in management fee compared with the management fee under the previous management agreement, and also provides for annual escalation.
+It provides for an increase in management fee, and an annual escalation.

 Operating Agreement